w4jbm/Armstrong-Numbers/README.md

 Having said that, the Online Encyclopedia of Interger Sequences (OEIS) does not include zero and has added the adjective "positive" to the definition.
 Since Zero is neither positive nor negative (as I understand their use), their definition of the sequence would exclude zero.

 Having said all of that, -1 also meets the basic definition: -1^1 = -1...

+As a matter of fact, -9 through 0 and on through +9 all meet the definition.

+I tend to refer to the searchs as looking for "non-trivial (more than one digit) Armstrong Numbers".
+That keeps you from debating about negative number or zero.

 ## And the fine print...